hannajiangg/326-Group-Project/README.md

 - **Sean:**
   - Profile management

-## Currently, our buttons are not functional.
-To access a page, navigate to localhost/index.html#view (where view will be the name of the page you would like to view).
-So, for example for main you would do localhost/index.html#main.

-### Example
+### View Pages: Currently, our buttons do not work.

-To access the main page, type `localhost/index.html#main` after the URL.
+To access a page, navigate to localhost/index.html#view To access the main page, type `localhost/index.html#main` after the URL.